toddaustin07/Heatmiser/README.md

 Within 15-20 seconds the data should get refreshed in each of the new thermostat devices and show the correct current states.

+### neoStat Device Settings Options
+A neoStat device can optionally be configured as a Timer, so there is a Settings option in the SmartThings neoStat devices that allows you to configure this mode so that the device displays an on/off switch rather than thermostat controls.
+This should only be selected if you have first configured your actual neoStat as a Timer using the heatmiser app.

+It may take a few moments for the SmartThings device to be fully updated with the new switch-only device profile.

 ## Using the Devices

 The devices provide the most critical information and functions for your system, but are not intended to replicate ALL functions of the heatmiser app.
 The purpose of having these devices integrated within SmartThings is to give the user a way to build automations that trigger based on thermostat states or that control your thermostats based on other SmartThings device states.